asak200/Password_Manager/README.md

 # Password_Manager

-if you want to display your email on start up instead of "my_email@..." you cab change it at "main.py" line 109
+if you want to display your email on start up instead of "my_email@..." you can change it at "main.py" line 109